 Holbrook is a top-down, semi-circular shawl with a beautiful, wide knitted-on lace border.
 I just love the look of knitted-on borders—they add a touch of elegance and drama that is very intriguing.
 This border has lace patterning on both sides, but is easy to memorize and fun to knit.

 This is an excellent pattern for those of you new to knitted-on borders or knitted lace with patterning on both sides.
-The pattern includes clear instructions on how to work a knitted-on border; large, easy-to-read charts as well as written instructions; and detailed blocking notes.
+The pattern includes clear instructions on how to work a knitted-on border and detailed blocking notes.
 I think you may find that Holbrook is a lot easier to knit than it looks!

 The shawl body consists of three triangles: a larger triangle in the middle section composed of a lovely old lace pattern known as English Mesh Lace and side triangles that are knitted in classic stockinette for a stunning design contrast.
 As you wrap Holbrook around your shoulders, the stockinette stitching peeps through the lace sections, providing visual interest no matter how the shawl is worn.